Marjanca/ng2-retro-board/README.md

 - app is now running on <code>http://localhost:4200</code>

 **Backend:**
 Backend side is built using Gradle.
-You have to run:
+The project will be built using:

 <code>gradle build</code>

+To run the application, type:

+<code>gradle bootRun</code>

+Now you can access the backend services (probably at localhost:8080).

 The main class is located inside ng2-retro-board\ngBoardBackend\src\main\java\com\zuehlke\ng2retroboard\Ng2RetroBoardApplication.java